I am here to share my fitness and weight loss journey with others.

 I found this diet cruising through some blogs online.
 The boyfriend was sitting across from me in the living room, and he took a glance at it.
 We both agreed that it was something we should try.
 After he consulted his personal trainer friend, his friend told him that that was way too few calories to be good for you, and that it was most likely just water weight that would be gained back quickly.
 After reading a few more articles and reviews online, we decided that we'd go ahead and head to the grocery store and give it a shot anyway.

-I'll be honest, I thought this would be easy-peasy.
-I had survived on almost a whole year of my early twenties on solely rockstars and Slim Jims.
-My boyfriend seemed skeptical on some of the food choices—he didn't really like cottage cheese, or grapefruit.
-We decided to not use any substitutions, and do the diet by the book.
+I'll be honest, I thought this would be easy peasy.
+I had survived almost a whole year of my early 20s solely on Rockstars and Slim Jims.
+My boyfriend seemed skeptical about some of the food choices—he didn't really like cottage cheese, or grapefruit.
+We decided to not use any substitutions and to do the diet by the book.

 - I made sure to check all the nutritional values online with the foods we were purchasing.
 I was worried I would get something with too many calories per serving.
 Most of the calorie values ended up being slightly less than the website.
 For example, the frozen chicken breasts from Trader Joe's were only 150 calories for 4 ounces, instead of the 300 I had read it was supposed to be for 3 ounces.
 I tried to just make sure the calorie count was not over, and stuck to the recommended serving size.